-Dodge County UW-Extension , along with high school agriculture instructors and others offers Youth Farm Tractor and Equipment Operations Safety Training each spring.
-The training includes classroom instruction and a practical test.
+Dodge County UW-Extension , along with high school agriculture instructors and others offers Youth Farm Tractor and Equipment Operations Safety Training program.
+This program includes classroom instruction and a practical test and is held only once each year.

 Course Format and Curriculum